hervold/py2opencl/README.md

 # py2opencl: OpenCL without the C

-Andreas Klöckner's [pyopencl package](http://mathema.tician.de/software/pyopencl/) provides a complete set of OpenCL bindings for Python, but doesn't spare the user from writing their kernel in C, as [his example illustrates](http://documen.tician.de/pyopencl/):
+Andreas Klöckner's [pyopencl package](http://mathema.tician.de/software/pyopencl/) provides a very complete set of OpenCL bindings for Python, as well as a wide range of parallel algorithms.
+But for those looking to experiment with OpenCL development, the core algorithm must still be written in C, as [Andreas' example illustrates](http://documen.tician.de/pyopencl/):

 ```
 prg = cl.Program(ctx, """